-Please can some one help with this one.
+Please can you help with this one.
 I run on the treadmill in the evenings around five or six o'clock.
-Whilst I want to loose half a stone, I don't want to add on the pounds so I'm not sure when do I eat my dinner.
+Whilst I want to lose half a stone, I don't want to add on the pounds so I'm not sure when do I eat my dinner.

 I have heard I'll pile on weight if I eat late.
 I'll be running around five to seven km in the evening.
 Please help all confused.

 Thank you for your running for weight loss question.